h2020charisma/rama-rdv/src/rc2_rdv/nexus_conversion/README.md

-# Workflow to cpnvert Raman spectra to NeXuS format using pyambit
+# Workflow to convert Raman spectra to NeXuS format using pyambit

 This is ploomber workflow with starting point pipeline.yaml .
 - copy env_example.yaml to env.yaml and edit if necessary